mousepawmedia/devdocs/source/network/programmingworkflow.rst

 Linting
 ------------------------------------

-When you update a Differential, Arcanist automatically runs the ``cppcheck`` linter on C++ code.
-The result of this linter is posted on your Differential.
+When you update a Revision, Arcanist automatically runs the ``cppcheck`` linter on C++ code.
+The result of this linter is posted on your Revision.
 It must pass before the code can be landed.

 Unfortunately, our Python 3 linter (``pylint3``) is not yet configured to work